openpaul/dnaconverter/README.md

 1. To make script convert back and foreward every possible file
 	- Done (28.03.2013): fixed error with integers > 242
 	- Performance is very bad!
+		- the performance improved for the encoding.
+Right now the reading of the bytes take time.
+The conversion into DNA from the numers is pretty fast
 2. Include Filename and some kind of indentifier
 3. Split the string so they actually could be transcripted